Coronavirus: Which countries have travel bans? - KEYT | KCOY

 Coronavirus: Which countries have travel bans?

-The European Union will introduce temporary restrictions on non-essential travel to the EU, as part of its efforts to contain the spread of coronavirus, Commission President Ursula von der Leyen announced Monday.
+The European Union on Tuesday introduced temporary restrictions on nonessential travel to and from the EU, as part of its efforts to contain the spread of coronavirus, Commission President Ursula von der Leyen announced Monday.

 This follows the United States’ decision to suspend travel into the US from 28 European countries.

-With the World Health Organization declaring the coronavirus outbreak a pandemic on Wednesday, countries around the world have been revising their entry policies.
+With the World Health Organization declaring the coronavirus outbreak a pandemic last week, countries around the world have been revising their entry policies.

 Below are the restrictions in place at some key destinations.
 We’ll be updating this story as the situation develops.